LukeMS/keltor/rst/index.rst

 **ALCC/BW**: 9.70/9.90

 Where the Nocmal river flows from the north into the Danchu river from the west is Levloe's current location.
-From here, the Danchu flows another thousand miles into the Inner Sea.
+From here, the Danchu flows another thousand miles into the `Inner Sea`_.
 The main and oldest section of the city sits on a high bluff between and overlooking both rivers.
 Bridges span each river and connect the Old City district with the Nocmal (northern) district and the Danchu (southern) district.
-Known as the gateway to Argos, Levloe is important both for trade and as the northern most stronghold of Argos.
+Known as the gateway to `Argos`_, Levloe is important both for trade and as the northern most stronghold of `Argos`_.
 It is also known for good wine.
 The vineyards are plentiful to the south of the city.
 Currently, there is major construction occurring to reenforce the Old City river walls.
 These walls have been placed to maintain the bluff and keep the rivers from undermining it.
 The city has an interesting history in that it has moved three times since being founded about four- hundred years ago.
 The site of the first incarnation of Levloe was washed away in a flood during 207 MLE.
 The city moved up river but was again wiped out by a massive flood in 258 MLE.
 Higher ground was utilized for the third founding but the bluff was not correctly maintained and was undermined by the river.
 In 414 MLE it collapsed in the middle of a spring night, sending a full quarter of the city plunging into the Danchu.
 Over 10,000 citizens lost their lives within a few minutes.
 The site was abandoned the next year as it was deemed too unstable to rebuild upon.
 The current site is fastidiously maintained and very innovative techniques have been employed to minimized erosion.
 The citizens have not, and may never, forget the Collapse.

 1. **The Bull**: On the highest ground rests the Archduke's castle.
 Also the city guard headquarters.